 - Does my child who is 7-years-old have to quarantine?
 A child 9-years-old and younger must follow the same quarantine instructions as their parents.
 For children who can be tested must follow the quarantine instructions based on their testing results.

 - What specific types of COVID-19 tests are acceptable?
-A COVID-19 PCR test is the acceptable test at this time.
+A COVID-19 PCR test and rapid COVID-19 PCR test are the acceptable types of tests at this time.
 Antibody tests are not accepted.
 The test must be completed by an accredited laboratory.
 The test result must show the traveller's name, date of birth, date of the test result, and the name and contact of the laboratory.

 Testing Upon Arrival

 - Does Bermuda Government pay for the COVID-19 test upon arrival?
 If not, how much will Bermuda Government charge each traveller (resident and visitor) per test?
-The Travel Authorisation fee of $75 includes all COVID-19 tests required within a 14 day period.
+The Travel Authorisation fee is $75 for all travellers with pre-arrival tests.
+For residents without a valid pre-arrival test, the TA fee is $105, which includes a $30 quarantine bracelet to be worn on arrival.
+The bracelet pairs with a phone app.
+If a resident does not want to download the phone app, they will be issued a phone for an additional rental price of $50.
+These fees cover all COVID-19 tests required within a 14 day period.
 A traveller (visitor or resident) coming to Bermuda will be required to be tested when they arrive, on day four (4), day eight (8) and day 14 of their stay.
 The number of tests required depends on the length of stay.
 The location and time of each of your tests will automatically be booked for you, so please do not book separate appointments.
 You will receive email reminders 24 hours before each test.
 Should the time or location of a test not suit you, please call the COVID hotline to reschedule on (441) 444 – 2498.
-NOTE: Residents without a pre-departure COVID-19 PCR test, will NOT test on day 4.
+NOTE: Residents without a pre-arrival COVID-19 PCR test, will NOT test on day 4.
 Children 9-years-old and younger do not have to be tested at any point, so will be charged a reduced fee of $30 for their Travel Authorisation.
 Children 10-17 must receive parental consent to be tested.
 If consent is denied, the young traveller must quarantine for 14 days on arrival.
 Children who are 9-years-old and younger, must quarantine as per the adults they travelled with.

 - What kind of test is it? (i.e., Nasal swab, saliva, etc.) A COVID-19 PCR Nasal swab.
 If saliva tests become available they may be used as appropriate.